SinaLab/ArBanking77/README.md

 --------
 A sample data is available in the `data` directory.
 However, the entire ArBanking77 corpus is available to download upon request for academic and commercial use.
 Request to download ArBanking77 (corpus and the model).
+However, we cannot provide the augmented data.

 [https://sina.birzeit.edu/arbanking77/](https://sina.birzeit.edu/arbanking77/)